 - thoughts of ending your life, perhaps to be with the person.

 Let someone know if you think you might be experiencing depression or unresolved grief.
-Your GP is often a good person to approach and can suggest sources of support to help you cope and to come to terms with your loss.
+Your GP is often a good person to approach and can suggest sources of support to help you cope and to process your loss.

-Bereavement is a deeply personal experience.
-Each person has their own thoughts and beliefs in relation to death.
-When someone you love dies, it can bring a great sense of uncertainty and questioning.
-It can also prompt thoughts about your own mortality.
+Each person has their own thoughts and beliefs about death.
 In this section, we address some of the questions people often ask about bereavement, grief and loss.

 Is how I feel normal?

-Many people think they ‘see’ or ‘hear’ the person who’s died.
-People often wonder whether they are ‘going mad’ or ‘losing their mind’.
+Many people imagine that they see or hear the person who’s died.
+People often wonder whether this is normal.
 In fact, the experience is very common and can happen as your brain starts to process that the person has died.
+It can be considered as part of longing for them.

 As time goes on, you might experience a gradual ‘letting go’ of the person as you move into a new phase of your life.
-Although the person is no longer physically with you, some people feel that the person is with them in a mental or spiritual way.
+Although the person is no longer physically with you, some people feel that the person is with them in some way.
 This is very personal and means different things to different people.
-Some people describe feelings of love and a sense of being with the person when they think about them.
+Some people describe a sense of closeness and being with the person when they think about them.
+People often consider their qualities and the good times they shared when they remember the person.

 How can I cope with anniversaries and birthdays?

-For some people, certain dates can bring new waves of sadness and emotion.
-For example, the anniversary of the person’s death, their birthday or your wedding anniversary.
+For some people, certain dates can be emotional and bring new sadness.
+For example, the anniversary of the person’s death or their birthday.
 Sometimes the lead up can feel more challenging than the day itself.

 How can I talk to children about death?